 4.3.2 Two-Kanji Compounds

 One class of term used in Japanese patents that presents difficulties for some Japanese-to-English translators is the two-kanji compound of the type that is often used to indicate a relationship between elements in an invention.
-Every benrishi the author asked indicated that use of the more difficult terms in this class is actually deprecated, and further that in fact the JPO (Japan Patent Office) recommends against using such terms, favoring plainer expressions.
+Benrishi the author asked indicated that use of the more difficult terms in this class is actually deprecated, and further that in fact the JPO (Japan Patent Office) recommends against using such terms, favoring plainer expressions.
 The actual rules for preparing Japanese patent specifications include the following language (Sugibayashi 1989, 275).

 While these compounds are rarely found in either specialized or general dictionaries, their meanings can very often be understood from the meanings of and kunyomi readings of the individual characters, as evidenced by the manner in which they are glossed, which often is just a kunyomi reading of the original term.

 There is no place to go in Japanese dictionaries to learn that this expression in a patent is equivalent in meaning to "comprising" or "comprises" as they are used in US patent practice, and that this expression is, like the US counterparts, open, in that it allows the inclusion of other, non-explicitly recited elements.
 However, although interviews with benrishi indicated that this is indeed the case, none of these professionals could point to anything other than court cases as justification for this opinion.
 Ultimately, as in the US, the language in a Japanese patent is often not interpreted strictly until it is considered by a court.